matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - This example is purely illustrative.
 In practice, there won't be any speedup by using threads for a task this
 small.
-A slowdown is likely, since the overheads of task creation and scheduling will swamp the time taken to
+A slowdown is likely, since the overheads of task creation and scheduling will swap the time taken to
 run a task.
 - If you were using Java 7 and earlier, you would use anonymous classes instead of lambdas to implement the
 tasks.